-We have a Housekeeper who cooks for students and staff every day, and all students and staff eat together in our Garden Room, or outside if the weather allows.
+We have a lunchtime server who serves locally prepared hot and cold lunches for students and staff every day, and all students and staff eat together in our communal dining space, or outside if the weather allows.

 We have high staff to student ratios at Red Balloon Norwich.
-We ensure our groups are kept small, to allow staff to always respond to the needs of students to ensure best outcomes.
+We ensure our groups are kept small, to allow staff to always respond to the needs of students to ensure the best outcomes.

 At Red Balloon we practice Unconditional Positive Regard.
 This means that we seek to express empathy, support, and acceptance to someone, regardless of what they say or do.
-We believe Unconditional Positive Regard builds self esteem and hope in our students and a feeling of self worth in that they are accepted and valued.
-For this reason we don't have an active reward system.
+We believe Unconditional Positive Regard builds self-esteem and hope in our students and a feeling of self-worth in that they are accepted and valued.
+For this reason, our rewards system is not competitive but individualised sensitively through weekly postcards home promoting achievements and via a student success board.
 However, some students do respond well to praise for specific situations, so we do seek to acknowledge success when appropriate.

-When students start at Red Balloon Norwich they are given a laptop to work on.
+When students start at Red Balloon Norwich, they are provided with a laptop to work on as their normal way of working.
 This is used in some lessons and supports our intention to provide individualised learning opportunities.
 This also enables our students to become adept at ICT.

 Almost all of our students have their Special Educational Needs described in their EHCP.
-At Red Balloon Norwich we create Pupil Profiles for all our students, describing their needs and containing strategies to support their learning.
-Staff use these Pupil Profiles to inform their planning, adapt their teaching styles and to keep well informed about individual pupil needs.
+At Red Balloon Norwich we create a Student Passport for all our students, describing their needs, containing strategies to support their learning, using their own voice.
+Staff review outcomes from students' EHCPs, which they should be working towards by the end of Key Stage 4.
+Staff use these and the Student Passports to devise their planning, adapt their teaching styles and to keep well informed about individual pupil needs.

-Students who study with our Red Balloon Air programme do so online at home, following a timetable of lessons throughout the week.
+Students who access online programmes do so online at home, following a timetable of lessons throughout the week.
 Lessons are live online, with a consistent, named teacher for each subject, with whom they are encouraged to communicate and interact with during the lesson through online chat and voice chat functions.
 Students either learn one to one with their teachers, or in small carefully selected groups.
-Students also have access to Wellbeing sessions with a trained counsellor, Mentor visits with a consistent Key adult, and weekly social sessions at the Red Balloon Satellite Centre in order to develop social skills and encourage reengagement.
+Students also have access to Wellbeing sessions with a trained counsellor, Wellbeing check-ins with a consistent Key adult, and weekly social sessions at the Red Balloon Norwich centre to develop social skills and encourage re- engagement.